NewOrbit/Service2ServiceAuth.Demo/README.md

 ## The simple approach
 [This post](https://awh.net/blog/securing-api-to-api-azure-app-services-using-managed-identity) explains how to set this up using the portal.
 Some of the specifics have changed, but it's easy enough to follow.
 The only thing is the "scope" parameter that will be different.
-In the example the use XXX.
-Instead, go to the related App Registration and XXX
+In the example they use "https://your-integrationapi-url.azurewebsites.net/.default".
+That is no longer the default: If you follow the blog post, once you have set up authentication, following the link from the App Service Authentication to the App Registration.
+Then go to "Expose an API".
+At the top you will see something like "api://123".
+Take that value and append "./default" to end up with something like "api://123./default".

 **However** that approach will allow *any* user or Managed Identity in the tenant to successfully authenticate to your Service.
 That may be fine, depending on your requirements.